Rene1208/website/_talks/2025_Berlin_Leibniz_OpenScience.md

 ---

 <div style="text-align: justify; text-justify: inter-word;">I Spoke at the Open Science Day 2025 on our latest large-scale many-designs project on support for carbon pricing based on
-55 randomized controlled trials with real-world policy support outcomes.</div>
+55 randomized controlled trials with real-world policy support outcomes.
+We ran the study with roughly 20,000 general population subjects from the US, one of the major global polluters with no federal carbon tax in place.</div>